 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon or Best Gym Equipment.

-To use a sled, all you need is your body and a strong grip.
-For push workouts, we recommend using a quality chalk to ensure your hands have the traction they need.
+To use a sled, all you need is your body and a strong grip and a desire to do some serious endurance training.
+For push workouts you’ll need a sled mounted with push poles and we recommend using a quality chalk to ensure your hands have the traction they need.
 Pull workouts use a harness, as you’re literally pulling the sled behind you.
 Harnesses range from custom made to one-size-fits-all, but generally speaking, they’re made of a durable material like nylon and includes a way to strap it onto your body, so it stays in place.

 What are the Benefits of a Weighted Sled and Why Do I Need One?

-One of the most significant benefits of a power sled is that it gives you the ability to be flexible.
+One of the most significant benefits of weight training sleds are they it give you the ability to be flexible.
 Because you’re the one determining the weight that you push or pull, you can decide the exercise’s difficulty.
 Of course, it’s highly recommended that you use a lighter load than you think you might need when you’re just starting out.
 And, depending on the turf where you’re working, you should factor in some resistance.
 Traditional grass and turf pitches work great for sleds, but if you’re pushing and pulling inside a gym on a concrete floor, you might have more resistance than you anticipated.

 What Muscles Do They Work?

 As you might expect, sleds work your legs – glutes, calves, hamstrings, and quads will all get a serious workout from a push-pull workout.
-But you’ll also work to strengthen your core, and your upper body will get a workout too.
+It’s not just lower body exercises – you’ll also work to strengthen your core, and your upper body will get a workout too.

 Your grip will be challenged in addition to these great benefits, and your forearms will light up, since pushing a sled isn’t easy.